Streamline customer purchase journey for e-commerce efficiency

 17% customers failed to purchase a product

 Most users come to the site for product purchase and get technical support.
-However, for the former purpose, they're often failed in order products due to not finding the specific product easily, unable to order or no price information.
+However, for the former purpose, they often fail in order products due to not finding the specific product easily, unable to order or no price information.

 "